mingfuli/mingfuli.github.io/_portfolio/portfolio-2.md

 src="https://www.youtube.com/embed/lItFx8d5-UM">
 </iframe>

-* Created the Golem system which includes spawning, evolution, and data saving so on
+* Created the Golem system which includes spawning, evolution, and data management
 * Collaborated with artists to build our 2d asset pipeline, from importing to rigging & animation

 ### Driven by Behavior Tree